 Q: Is your character a nemesis in the Wolverine video game?

-video games.
+KH: I actually had to play that video game for the first time.
+I never playvideo games.
 I'm so bad at it.
 I have no manual dexterity.
 I can kick your headoff but I can't play a stupid little video game.
 I suck.

 I thought, "Oh, OK!
 That makes so much more sense now."
 [Laughs]

 Q: How is that, to see yourself in a video game?

 KH: It's really fun, to have all of these games made and these dolls madeafter you...it's strange, because this will be my second doll because I had thefirst one from "Scorpion King."
 It's weird to walk into someone'soffice and seeing your doll doing center splits on top of their computer.[laughs]

 Q: Do men get intimidated when they realize you can actually kick their headoff?